Hashdex Staking

 Close question

-Staking is the process by which holders of the native token of a proof-of-stake (PoS) blockchain1—such as Ethereum, Solana, or Cardano—can participate in the network's consensus2 by locking up a specified amount of their holding for a period of time in order to support the operation of a blockchain network.
+Staking is the process that allows holders of the native token of a Proof-of-Stake (PoS) blockchain – like Ethereum, Solana, or Polkadot – to participate in the network's consensus mechanism by locking up a certain amount of their tokens as collateral.

 Expand question